utsukushii/LT-Perl/README.md

   1. Run the `Connect: Add connection` command and select the Perl client.
 The plugin will prompt you to select the directory where your Perl project is located.
   2. Press `cntrl/cmd-shift-enter` to evaluate the file.

+### Instarepl

+If you want to just type your code and have it eval as you type then do the following:

+  1. Run the `Connect: Add connection` command and select the Perl client.
+The plugin will prompt you to select the directory where your Perl project is located.
+  2. Run the `Perl: Toggle instarepl mode` command.

 ### Watches

 If you want to see the value of variables used in an expression then you can setup some watches to view them; however, you can only place watches where a function call could also be placed.